algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 }
 ```

-In the first version, roughly half of reads and writes will be "bad" because they cross a cache line boundary.
+In the first version, assuming that arrays `a`, `b` and `c` are all 64-byte *aligned* (the addresses of their first elements are divisible by 64, and so they start at the beginning of a cache line), roughly half of reads and writes will be "bad" because they cross a cache line boundary.

 ### Data Alignment

-TODO: move it to memory chapter
+By default, when you allocate an array, the only guarantee about its alignment you get is that none of its elements are split by a cache line.
+For an array of `int`, this means that it gets the alignment of 4 bytes (`sizeof int`), which lets you load exactly one cache line when reading any element.

-`std::aligned_alloc`, that takes an alignment value and the size of array.
+For our purposes, we want to guarantee that any (256-bit = 32-byte) SIMD block will not be split, so we need to specify the alignment of 32 bytes.
+For static arrays, we can do so with the `alignas` specifier:

 ```c++
 alignas(32) float a[n];